Grill (jewelry): Manufacture

-More expensive grills are shaped to fit custom dental molds like this one.
+More expensive grills are shaped to fit custom dental castings like this one.

-While early grills could not be removed easily and involved reshaping the tooth itself to fit the grill, grills are today made from custom dental molds.
-For more expensive grills, a dentist takes a mold of the wearer's front teeth with a quick set alginate.
-A tooth mold is obtained by filling the alginate negative with buff stone, then the buff stone is used to fit the grill to the unique set of teeth.
-However, for inexpensive novelty grills, a jeweler may make an impression by having the wearer bite into dental putty or wax softened in water, or the wearer may do this themselves.
-Such grills may be less comfortable or dependable than grills that are professionally fitted, and in several instances jewelers manufacturing grills in this manner have been charged with practicing dentistry without a license.
+While early grills could not be removed easily and involved reshaping the tooth itself to fit the grill, grills today are made from custom dental molds.
+For more expensive grills, a dentist takes a mold of the wearer's front teeth with a quick set molding compound, such as silicone rubber or dental alginate.
+A tooth casting is obtained by filling the alginate or silicone rubber negative mold with a gypsum cement such as Buffstone, which is removed from the mold when set and used as a positive form on which to build a wax model that conforms exactly to the original set of teeth.
+The resulting wax model is cast in gold using the lost-wax process, then it's finished by hand, and precious stones, if any, are set into the metal.
+Some manufacturers take shortcuts from this difficult and expensive process, offering generic grills backed with a molding compound to make them fit the teeth, or use base metals like brass and nickel.
+Such grills may be less comfortable or dependable than grills that are professionally fitted.
+In several instances jewelers manufacturing grills from impressions they've made from their client's teeth have been charged with a felony: practicing dentistry without a license.